 The reason this process is important is it helps you keep an open mind.
 Sure, you’ve always had this primary headline.
 But what if you couldn’t have it?
 What if you had to change it?
 What if you had to change it to something radically different?
 What if your customers turned out to be radically different than you initially thought?

 These are all new constraints that you bring to a problem – which allows you to gather new insights.
-Applied to the interview you probably just conducted, here are the questions I ask of each and every interview I perform:
+Applied to your research, here are the questions I ask:

 - Who was the participant?

 - What was their motivation to purchase?

 - What has their lifecycle with (the product/my business) looked like?

 - How do they respond to our offering as it looks right now?